 You have to stay in a job for a set amount of time

 Gone are the days where you had to stick it out for a year or two in each role you had.
 These days, everyone’s careers are a lot more fluid which means that sometimes a particular job may have simply run its course and it’s time to look elsewhere.
 That said, it’s important to give every position you have a fair go and not just run at the first sign of any difficulties.

 Being available all the time makes you valuable

 Someone wants to “pick your brain” at 5.30pm on a Friday afternoon?
-Of course you can.
+Of course, you can.
 Colleagues always ask you for help with something even when you’ve got a million things to do?
 All the time.
 The thing with being available for absolutely everything is it starts to paint you as a readily available resource which instead of making you valuable (which it really should) just compromises your ability to do your own job.
 This isn’t to say that you shouldn’t be a team player, but that you should be more mindful of the fact that it’s okay to say no at times.
-Being a little more assertive in what you have capacity to do can in turn start to make people appreciate it more when you do take time out of your day to help them out.
+Being a little more assertive in what you have the capacity to do can, in turn, start to make people appreciate it more when you do take time out of your day to help them out.

 Hard work will equal a raise

 In an ideal world simply working hard would inevitably lead to a raise.
 The reality though is that you often have to be proactive about getting a raise and not just sit back and wait for it to happen.
 Make a point of setting aside time with your manager to discuss a pay increase and come armed with a compelling case as to why you deserve it.
 While you most definitely have to put in the hard work, giving out raises probably isn’t at the top of your boss’ priority list so you have to make take matters into your own hands and bring it to their attention yourself.